Open Access Awards Articles

-This grant is offered to support authors who otherwise would not be able to publish their research as Open Access articles.
-Below is a list of successful awards with links to the papers…
+The papers on this page are available as Open Access articles through the Open Access Award, which is offered to support authors who otherwise would not be able to publish their research as Open Access articles.
+More information on the Open Access Award is available here.

 From phantom town to maritime culturaI landscape and beyond: Dreamer’s Bay Roman-Byzantine ‘port’ – 2021